 Nope.
 Skin on or off, both work great.
 If you have skin on just slice it off after you cook the belly and before you slice it.

 Yes!
 We like cherry and/or apple wood, but you can use whatever you prefer.
 These woods tend to lend a lighter smoke flavor.
 For heavier smoke try hickory

 Is pork belly just slab bacon before it is smoked/cured?

 Three Little Pig’s “Pork Belly Burn’t Ends” Recipe

-Fireup the Smoker to 250 degrees using All-Natural lump charcoal.
+Fireup the Smoker to 250 degrees using Lump charcoal.
 Rub the Pork belly down with a heavy coat of Three Little Pig’s Touch of Cherry Rub to create the crust.
 Place the pork belly on the smoker and add your favorite smoking wood, I used wild cherry for this cook.
 Smoke the pork belly to 200 degrees internal, usually about 6-7 hours at 250 degrees.

 Once the Pork Belly had been removed from the smoker allow to cool for ½ hour.
 Cut against the grain in about 1 inch slices, then cut the slices into the desired cube size to fit your need.
 Place the cubes in a hot skillet and add a little butter and Three Little Pig’s Competition BBQ Sauce and sauté until hot.
 Serve on a large piece of Texas Toast with a side of slaw and beans.

 Chris Marks (CBBQE) Chief BBQ Expert Three Little Pig’s Rubs & Sauces